Kishor-550/DBMS/README.md

 WHERE first_name LIKE 'ELKA' OR first_name LIKE 'AMBUR';
 ```

-4.2. last names end with EY or ON
+Get the customers whose last names end with EY or ON

 ```sql
 SELECT *